Ex-Cop Amber Guyger Sentenced to 10 Years in Prison for Murdering Botham Jean

 The case came to a close with an emotional two-day sentencing hearing that included testimony from both the Guyger and Jean families.
 The jury deliberated for less than 90 minutes before determining Guyger’s sentence, which begins immediately.
 She’ll be eligible for parole in five years.

-Jean’s little brother, Brandt, gave a gut-wrenching victim statement after the sentencing, telling Guyger he forgives her and “wants the best for her.”
-He then got the judge’s permission to give her a hug.
+Jean’s little brother, Brandt, gave a gut-wrenching victim statement after the sentencing, telling Guyger he forgives her and “wants the best” for her.
+He then got Judge Tammy Kemp’s permission to give her a hug.

+“I don’t even want you to go to jail.
+I want the best for you, because I know that’s exactly what Botham would want,” the 18-year-old said in court.

+At one point, Kemp also gave hugs to Jean’s relatives and Guyger—offering both parties words of encouragement.

 Dozens of people expressed outrage over the sentence outside of the courtroom, with some shouting “justice was not served.”